Welcome to the iDesign Lab!

 Dec.
 1, 2024

-Our research project on wind turbine icing flow dynamics was funded by the NSF-CBET-PMP program.
+Our research project on wind turbine icing flow dynamics has been funded by the NSF-CBET-PMP program.
 Cheers!
 [Link]

 ... see all News